 Pâte Sablée is a delicious, buttery shortcrust, sweet but not too sweet melt in the mouth pastry shell that turns desserts into fancy French patisserie like goodness.
 No matter where you live in the world, a bit into these wonderful tarts will instantly take you to Paris!
 This Chocolate Pâte Sablée recipe works perfectly as a tart shell, very easy to fill and super versatile, or you can make sable cookies out of the dough!
 Let´s get started!

 What is a tart?

-First let’s start with some important notes regarding the ingredients of this Chocolate Pâte Sablée recipe
+Some important notes regarding the INGREDIENTS of this Chocolate Pâte Sablée, sweet shortcrust recipe

 - Almond: Some Pâte Sablée recipes contain almond, some don’t, I prefer mine with some almond flour in it from taste and texture point of view.
 It is worth to buy good quality ground almond, without skin.
 You can replace with equal amount of flour